 From 1980 to 1982 Flannery relocated to Australia to collaborate with two-time Oscar-winning production designer John Truscott as lighting design consultant for the design and building of the Victorian Arts Centre (now the Arts Centre Melbourne).

-Flannery taught at the USC University of Southern California, UCLA University of California Los Angeles, Art Center College of Design, and State University of New York and the UCSB University of California Santa Barbara.
+Flannery has lectured and taught at universities and colleges globally including USC University of Southern California, UCLA University of California Los Angeles, Art Center College of Design, SUNY State University of New York and UCSB University of California Santa Barbara.

 As an active member of numerous guilds, unions and trade organizations, Flannery maintains membership with the Academy of Television Arts & Sciences, Producers Guild, Society of Motion Picture and Television Engineers, International Cinematographers Guild, International Entertainment Buyers Association and United States Institute of Theatre Technology.
 He served on the Executive Committee of the Motion Picture and Television Fund for the Golden Boot Awards from 2000 to 2007.
 He served as President of the Manhattan Chapter of Muscular Dystrophy Association from 1972 to 1976.
-Today he is a volunteer Creative Director with Teen Cancer America.
+Today he is supporting Teen Cancer America with his Symphantasy® series..

-1979–1980 Emmy Nomination for Outstanding Achievement in Lighting Direction, Goldie and Liza Together, CBS
+1992–1993 Primetime Emmy Nomination for Outstanding Individual Achievement in Lighting Direction, Roseanne, ABC

 1989 International Monitor Award for Best Lighting Director, Entertainment Series, Roseanne “Nightmare on Elm Street”, ABC